SoniaRajesh/Quick-Start-Guide/index.md

 ### Downloading and installing the ownCloud Desktop Client?
 To download and install the ownCloud Desktop Client, review the <a  alt='Desktop Client installation guide' href='https://doc.owncloud.com/desktop/2.8/installing.html'>Desktop Client installation guide</a>.

-### Configuring the ownCloud Desktop Client
-﻿

-# Connecting to ownCloud Server through Desktop Client

-For synchronizing files with your desktop computer, we recommend using the  [ownCloud Sync Client](https://owncloud.com/desktop-app/)  for Windows, Mac OS X and Linux.

-The ownCloud Desktop Sync Client enables you to connect to your private ownCloud Server.
-You can create folders in your home directory, and keep the contents of those folders synced with your ownCloud server.
-Simply copy a file into the directory and the ownCloud desktop client does the rest.
-Make a change to the files on one computer, it will flow across the others using these desktop sync clients.
-You will always have your latest files with you wherever you are.

-You must complete a two-step process to use ownCloud Desktop Client:
-- Download and Install
-- Configuration

-### Downloading and installing the ownCloud Desktop Client?
-To download and install the ownCloud Desktop Client, review the <a  alt='Desktop Client installation guide' href='https://doc.owncloud.com/desktop/2.8/installing.html'>Desktop Client installation guide</a>.

 ### Configuring the ownCloud Desktop Client?

  1. Launch the ownCloud Desktop Client.